Vahe1994/SpQR/README.md

 This code was developed and tested using a single A100 GPU with 80GB GPU RAM.
 It may successfully run on GPUs with 32 - 40GB

 ### Model downloading
-The code requires the LLaMA model to be dowloaded in Huggingface format and saved locally.
+The code requires the LLaMA model to be dowloaded in Hugging Face format and saved locally.
 The scripts below require such model folder path as argument.

 ### Perplexity benchmarks:
 This script compresses the model and then tests its performance in terms of perplexity using Wikitext2,